 - A contrasting window trim adds a visual excitement to a home’s exterior.

-When considering a window replacement project or when looking to update your home’s curb appeal with new exterior window trim styles, color, and material, contact RWC.
+When considering a window replacement project or when looking to update your home’s curb appeal with modern exterior window trim ideas, color, and material, contact RWC.
 We provide full-service window and door design consulting and installation, along with bathroom and kitchen remodeling to homeowners in northern New Jersey.